NVIDIA-Merlin/Merlin/examples/quick_start/scripts/ranking/hypertuning/tutorial_with_wb_sweeps.md

 That is it!
 You can now let hypertuning work improving your model accuracy while you go for other activities!

-## 5. Monitoring the hypertuning process
+## 5. Monitoring the hypertuning process & analysing results

 You can track the hypertuning process by checking the W&B Sweep URL provided when you created it.
 As show in below image, Weights&Biases provides a nice interface to explore the Sweep results.
 It lists all the runs, which you can sort by your optimization metric (`auc-final` in this case).